Xalandra13/ToDoList/README.md

-# ToDoList
+# ToDoListApp
-A simple to-do-list with react
+A to-do-list app with react